Randomblock1/caffeinate2/README.md

 After that, `caffeinate2 -e` and tray Entirely use the helper without further passwords.

+**Who can use it:** root and administrator accounts, plus members of the `caffeinate2` group (created by `--install-helper`).
+The helper denies everyone else, since disabling sleep entirely is otherwise a root-only setting.
+To allow a standard account:

+`sudo dseditgroup -o edit -a USERNAME -t user caffeinate2`

+The grant takes effect on the user's next attempt (no logout needed).
+Denied requests show the exact grant command; `caffeinate2 --status` works for every account.

 Remove the helper: `sudo caffeinate2 --uninstall-helper`

 Check helper state (is it running, how many holds, is sleep disabled): `caffeinate2 --status`